pointfreeco/pointfreeco/Sources/Transcripts/BlogPosts/BlogPost0119.md

 This works incredibly well, but it also a bit verbose.

-## Navigation with @CasePathable
+## Navigation with dynamic case lookup

-Thanks to the new `@CasePathable` macro provided by our CasePaths library, we can greatly simplify the above view modifiers.
+Thanks to [the new `@CasePathable` macro][case-path-bonanza-blog] provided by our CasePaths library, we can greatly simplify the above view modifiers.
 We can start by annotating the `Destination` enum with the macro:

+[case-paths-bonanza-blog]: /blog/posts/117-macro-bonanza-case-paths

 ```swift
 @CasePathable